All Episodes

 Not saying that they are logging it, but they can.

-And the problem with humans is that if they're given the opportunity to you, or the government shows up with the government gun and they say, tell me what so-and-so is doing on the internet, tell me what Mike Adams is doing on the internet.
+And the problem with humans is that if they're given the opportunity to you, or the government shows up with a government gun and they say, tell me what so-and-so is doing on the internet.

-Most humans will say, Oh, yes, sir, here you go.
+Most humans will say, oh, yes, sir, here you go.

-It's not worth it, or is it financially feasible for them to do?
+It's not worth it or is it financially feasible for them to do.

-We created VPN VP.net so that it is impossible for us to log or see or correlate your traffic.
+We created VP.net so that it is impossible for us to log or see or correlate your traffic.

 That's a huge difference, actually, meaning that we do not know what you're doing online.